nikop/steam-help/faqs/Scam FAQ (Confidence Scams and Trade Scams).md

 ### What is a confidence scam?
 A confidence scam is a trick involving deceit with the goal of defrauding a victim in some way.
 A scammer may target a Steam user to hijack their account to use or sell, hijack their account to hold for ransom, or gather information from a victim to defraud them elsewhere.

-Online confidence scams target Steam users because Steam accounts are valuable, and if taken over, can give the scammer a form of "power" to pressure the victim.
+Though not unique to Steam, online confidence scams may target Steam users because Steam accounts are valuable, and if taken over, can give the scammer a way to pressure the victim and propagate the scam further.
 ### What scam types might target Steam users?
 Most scams targeting Steam users (unrelated to Trade Scams) involve an attempt to gain control of a victim's account and then hold the account hostage for payment.